NAL-i5K/genomics-workspace/sphinx_doc/dashboard.md

 The back-end relinquishes control by passing data to the front-end in the call to render the Django HTML template.

-We pass the dictionary 'search_dict' to the template.
+We pass the dictionary 'search_dict' to the template, in *views.py*.
 This is the front-end, back-end meeting point.

 For example: